Chuan-Yang/Redic-Proxy/README.md

   - Controller(DataController)
     - This is the controller which contains the only GET endpoint `GET /data/{key}` in this project
     - It uses the strategy introduced in the overview section to get the value for the passed in key
+    - Parameter: the key will be received in the query or the url directly instead of from body.
+    - Response: the response is simply a string value for the key if there is one.
+Otherwise, it will return a 404 bad request
   - Services(Cache)
     - This is the place storing the useful services for the project.
 For this one, it only contains the implementation for the cache class
     - It contains the interface `ICache`, its implementation `LRUCache`, and all the needed elements to implement the LRU cache.
 For the LRU cache: